 Individual and group psychotherapy sessions are covered.
 You may obtain mental health services from any mental health professional in the DHMP network, no referral is necessary.
+Cofinity providers are in network for outpatient mental health services only.

 There is no cost sharing for phone consultations with your mental health provider.